 Simply painting the bezel or its flange in a pair of contrasting colors would do the job.
 Or, like Linde Werdelin with its unusual 3-Timer GMT series, they could go without it altogether.

-Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description, which is printed at 3 o’clock.
+Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description printed at 3 o’clock.

 The second time zone is displayed by means of the second hour hand.
 Very thin, it sports an arrow-shaped, red-tipped head with a tiny dot of Superluminova on it.